Car Rental in Bosnia and Herzegovina (2026) - Driving Guide & Best Rates

 Helpful Tips

-Allow extra time when returning your rental car for a thorough inspection, ensure you return it with the agreed fuel level to avoid surcharges, and keep all documentation until any deposit holds are released from your credit card.
+When returning the car, allow extra time for inspection and ensure you return it with the agreed fuel level - keep all receipts and documentation until any deposit holds are released from your card.

-Landmines remain a risk in some rural and forested areas from the 1990s conflict - stay on paved roads and marked paths, and never explore abandoned buildings or off-road areas without local guidance.
+Landmines remain in some rural and off-road areas from the 1990s conflict - stay on paved roads and marked paths, and never explore abandoned buildings or unmarked rural areas.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners